LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Power can be set to **50mW**, **250mW**, **500mW**, **750mW**, **1W**, **2W**, **3W**, **4W**, **5W** and **-W+**.

-The **-W+** power setting configures the PA drive to the value specifed by the User Power value in the Options menu.
+The **-W+** power setting configures the PA drive to the value specified by the User Power value in the Options menu.
 By default this is set to the maximum value which will result in the radio producing more than 5W.
 **Power settings resulting in the radio producing more than 5W are designed for emergency use only, and results in around 5.5W being produced on 70cm and 7W on 2m.**